Using Server Components Inside Client Components

 }

-The key is that the Client Boundary is determined based on the import location, not the parent-child relationship of the components.
-In the example above, ServerComponentremains a server component because it was imported from App, which is a server component.
+The key is that the Client Boundary is determined by the import location, not the parent-child relationship of components.
+In the example above, ServerComponent is imported by App, which is a server component, so it remains a server component.

-ClientComponentsimply knows where the children it receives as props will be rendered, but not which component they come from.
-This pattern allows you to use server components even if they are wrapped in a Provider declared as use client in a Layout.
+ClientComponent simply knows where to render the children it receives as props, but doesn't know what components will come.
+This pattern allows you to use server components even when wrapped in providers declared with use client in Layout.

 Deep Dive

-Server Components work in a completely different way than traditional server-side rendering (SSR).
-Unlike SSR, which generates finished HTML on the server, Server Components generate a special type of JSON-like stream called the React Server Components (RSC) Payload. img02.png
+Server components operate in a completely different way from traditional server-side rendering (SSR).
+Unlike SSR, which generates complete HTML on the server, server components generate a special form of JSON-like stream called React Server Components (RSC) Payload. img02.png

-This RSC payload contains the component tree structure, data, and HTML content, and the server serializes basic data types like strings, numbers, arrays, and built-in objects like React elements, Date objects, or Map and Set objects to include them in this payload.
-On the other hand, things like functions, class instances, closures, and event listeners cannot be serialized.
+This RSC Payload includes component tree structure, data, HTML content, etc., and the server serializes basic data types like strings, numbers, arrays, and built-in objects like React elements, Date objects, Maps, Sets, etc., to include in this payload.
+On the other hand, functions, class instances, closures, and event listeners cannot be serialized.

-When a server component encounters a client component during the rendering process, that part is marked with a special placeholder.
-This placeholder contains the client component's reference and props information so that the client can render that component correctly.
+When rendering server components, if a client component is encountered, that part is marked with a special placeholder.
+This placeholder includes references to the client component and props information, allowing the client to render that component accurately.

-The client converts the RSC payload it receives from the server into a form that React can understand, and hydrates the content it receives from the server.
-The client then renders the corresponding client component where the placeholder is marked.
+The client converts the RSC payload received from the server into a form that React can understand and hydrates the content received from the server.
+At this point, the corresponding client component is rendered in the part marked as a placeholder.